What is the Purpose of an Occupational Health Assessment?

 What Does the Occupational Health Assessment Process Involve?

-The process starts with a company sending us a referral in which they tell us why they’re referring someone for an Occupational Health Assessment.
+The process varies slightly in the UK and Ireland due to Irish privacy laws.
+In the UK, the process starts with a company sending us a referral in which they tell us why they’re referring someone for an Occupational Health Assessment.
 Amalgamate then contacts the employee to obtain consent to go ahead with the assessment, and arrange a time for a consultation with an Occupational Health Practitioner.
 This consultation can be done face-to-face or over the phone, depending on what is most suitable for the specific situation.

 During the consultation, the employee is asked questions in order for the Occupational Health Practitioner to understand the background of their case.
 The practitioner is aiming to understand what problems the employee might be having at work, or what barriers they might be facing that are preventing them from returning to work.